Once you’ve decided that a hedgehog will be a good fit for you, it’s time to set up his new home!

 – To find out if they have the appropriate licensing to operate.

-– They are familiar and knowledgeable with African Pygmy hedgehogs and,
+– They are familiar and knowledgeable with African Pygmy hedgehogs characteristics, and,

 – To receive extra advice on how to care for them properly while they settle at home.

-We’ve put together a list of essential questions to ask breeders along with the expected answers, which you can check out here.
+We’ve compiled a list of essential questions to ask breeders and the expected answers, which you can check out here.

 Preparing Their New Habitat

-Your pet hedgehog will spend the vast majority of time in its cage, so it’s important to choose the right type and set it up properly.
+Your pet hedgehog will spend most of its time in its cage, so it is essential to choose the right type and set it up correctly.